deliveroo/deliveroo.engineering/sass-css.md

 I prefer to include non-minified source, so that future changes to plugins can be easily seen in a `git diff`.

-For example the the mixins from [bootstrap-sass](https://github.com/twbs/bootstrap-sass/) go into `vendor/bootstrap/_mixins.scss`.
+For example the mixins from [bootstrap-sass](https://github.com/twbs/bootstrap-sass/) go into `vendor/bootstrap/_mixins.scss`.

 ## Work in Progress